External Stakeholders in a Project: Who They Are and How They Drive Project Success

 - Are directly affected by what your project delivers

-Read: Different Types of Stakeholders in a Project
+Read: Different Types of Stakeholders

 External Stakeholders vs Internal Stakeholders